Jason Statham: 2000–2010: Rise to prominence

 In 2005, Statham was once again cast by Ritchie to star in his new project, Revolver, which was a critical and box office failure.
-He played a dramatic role in the independent film London in 2006.
-That same year he played the lead role in the action film Crank.
+He played a dramatic role in the independent film London in 2005.
+In 2006, he played the lead role in the action film Crank.
 Statham was asked to promote Crank during the 2006 San Diego Comic-Con Convention.
 In 2008, Statham starred in the British crime thriller The Bank Job and Death Race, a remake of Death Race 2000 (1975).
 American film critic Armond White hailed Statham's ascension as an action film star.
 On the occasion of Death Race, White championed Statham's "best track record of any contemporary movie star."
 Later in 2008, White praised Statham's Transporter 3 as a great example of kinetic pop art.
 Chris Hewitt of Empire Magazine, noted the film as "a dour, drab affair", but credited the film with "establishing Statham as a new action hero, as at ease with gruff one-liners as he was with Jackie Chan-esque high-kicking".

 In 2009, Statham started to develop a new movie written by David Peoples and Janet Peoples.
 Statham stated "We've got a movie we're trying to do, written by David Peoples and Janet Peoples, in the vein of an old film, The Treasure of the Sierra Madre.
 It's not a remake or anything, but it's a little bit like that, about relationships and how greed contaminates the relationships these three people have.
 The working title is The Grabbers."
 He reprised his role as Chev Chelios in the 2009 sequel Crank: High Voltage.